OPS-E2E-PPE/VBA-Docs/api/PowerPoint.PpTransitionSpeed.md

 ---
-title: PpTransitionSpeed Enumeration (PowerPoint) ms.prod: powerpoint
+title: PpTransitionSpeed enumeration (PowerPoint)
 api_name:
 - PowerPoint.PpTransitionSpeed
 ms.assetid: 648641db-1a84-1b4b-3e0a-ffd2e960b0aa
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# PpTransitionSpeed Enumeration (PowerPoint)
+# PpTransitionSpeed enumeration (PowerPoint)

 Constants that specify the speed of the transition from one slide to the next, passed to and returned by the **Speed** property of the **SlideShowTransition** object